MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/email-troubleshooting-guide.md

 ### Shared Mailbox for email

-As far as what address the email is sent from in Dynamics GP for Templates, there isn’t a field within GP that can be changed.
+As far as what address the email is sent from in Dynamics GP for Templates, there isn’t a field within Dynamics GP that can be changed.

 GP determines who the email will be sent from depending on the Server Type selected in setup (Tools>>Setup>>System>>System Preferences).